mistekii/openpoop/README.md

 # OpenPoop
-ytp generator in python 3, beta ver 2
+ytp generator in python using FFmpeg and SoX

-the moviepy library (can be installed via pip) is required

-u need to create a "source" and "output" folder in the same directory as the python script. the source folder must contain a "video" and "img" folder, they're pretty self explanatory
+# to do list
+- add the basic functionality from the moviepy version
+- add gui